 Four Ways to Say “I Don’t Know” With Confidence

 First, remember that your job is not to know everything off the top of your head.
 (Or, worse yet, to guess blindly.)
 Your job is to know how to find the right answer.

 The easiest path to courage is to set this as your clear bottom line.The fact is that no one knows everything.
 Not even the most senior members of your firm.

 Next, remember that we all have moments when we don’t have the answer.
 The solution is not to try to plan answers for every single contingency — that’s impossible!

 Instead, I highly recommend having a few “go to” phrases that convey “I don’t know” with confidence.
 Some examples include:

 - “That’s a great question/idea.
 Let me give it some thought and get right back to you.”

 Above all, do not equivocate.
-Equivocating produces the worst outcome – you have exposed yourself by giving advice AND your insecurity will make your partner and/or client feel insecure — eroding their longer-term trust in you.
+Equivocating produces the worst outcome.
+You have exposed yourself by giving advice, AND your insecurity will make your partner and/or client feel insecure, which erodes their longer-term trust in you.

 Are you an alum of the Women’s Leadership Forum?
 We’d love to keep in touch with you!
 Request to join us in our private Facebook group here, or connect with Susan on LinkedIN here and send me a note that you’d like to be part of our exclusive LinkedIn group.
 Also follow us on Instagram for frequent reminders of WLF content!